rtezera1/my-posts/README.md

 ## Intro

-Displays items from a (publically available API)[https://jsonplaceholder.typicode.com/].
+Displays items from a [publically available API](https://jsonplaceholder.typicode.com/).

 The items are sortable